uq-seven-up/neverland/README.md

 Node.js server which mediates between the mobile and screen application.

 **./packages/common-types**
-Typescript Type definitions which can be shared accross all packages.
+Typescript Type definitions which can be shared across all packages.

 **./packages/common-utils**
-Utilities and libraries which can be shared accross all packages.
+Utilities and libraries that can be shared across all packages.

 ## Deployment to AWS
 The project includes sample buildspec and appspec files these files allow using the AWS Code Build and AWS Code Deploy services respectively for building and deploying the project to production.